-CAA Protests: Section 144 imposed in multiple states; Police keep a strict vigil
+CAA Protests: Section 144 imposed in multiple states including near Red Fort ; Police keep a strict vigil

+CAA Protests: Section 144 imposed in multiple states including near Red Fort ; Police keep a strict

-New Delhi, Dec 19: In view of violence during demonstrations in different parts of the country against the amended citizenship law, Section 144 of CrPC has been imposed in multiple states including Uttar Pradesh and parts of Delhi.
+New Delhi, Dec 19: In view of violence during demonstrations in different parts of the country against the amended citizenship law, Section 144 of CrPC has been imposed in multiple states including Uttar Pradesh and parts of Delhi including near the Red fort.

+Delhi Police on Thursday imposed prohibitory orders under CrPC Section 144 near the Red Fort ahead of a protest against the amended Citizenship Act, officials said.
+Lahori Gate, Kashmere Gate and Kotwali police stations will come under this order, they said.
+Police has already denied the permission for the protest near the Red Fort citing law and order issues, but the protestors said they will go ahead with the march.

 Two rallies were scheduled to be held in Delhi today, from the iconic Red Fort and Mandi House.
 However, by yesterday evening the police sent a refusal letter for the protest march at Red Fort, saying the request could not be "acceded to from law and order traffic point of view".
 At Mandi House, demonstrators will gather at noon and will march towards the Parliament street.